fleetdm/fleet/articles/mapping-fleet-and-osquery-results-to-the-mitre-attck-framework-via-splunk.md

 ## Lessons learned
 This is just the beginning.
-There are many more Tactics and Techniques that can be mapped to queries andhere are plenty of queries already pre-built for MITRE ATT&CK®.
+There are many more Tactics and Techniques that can be mapped to queries and there are plenty of queries already pre-built for MITRE ATT&CK®.
 The next step is to continue to build out these mappings and publish the queries that map from Fleet to MITRE ATT&CK®.
 In order to get a sense for coverage, please check out the [MITRE ATT&CK® Heatmap by alatif113](https://github.com/alatif113/mitre_attck_heatmap).
-If you want to chat more about this blog post or just collaborate on another integration feel free to message me on twitter as ‘@fleetctl’.
+If you want to chat more about this blog post, or just collaborate on another integration, feel free to message me on twitter at ‘@fleetctl’.

 <meta name="category" value="security">
 <meta name="authorFullName" value="Dave Herder">